hmsvigle/Git_Notes/README.md

   ```
   - Description: After we pull the repo, there could be some changed made to repository (possibly through UI/by someoneelse).
 So the push action is failing.
   - Resolution: The local repo has to be synched with remote repo.
 Then try to stage changes & push it again.

+**3. Fatal Error: `https` protocol not supported**
+  - git remote set-url origin https://github.com/Saifou/testForge.git
+  - in git bach command, try to paste the url by rightclick/paste, instead of any shortcuts to paste.

 ### References:
  * [github-help](https://help.github.com/en/enterprise/2.19/user/github/using-git/git-workflows)